Four medical practitioners pose for a photo.

 About: Medica Depot is your trusted all-in-one supplier, offering a range of high-quality medical injectables and supplies.
 If you’re looking to buy Evenity for your practice, our sales representatives will give you guidance.
 Whether for health professionals, plastic surgeons, dermatologists, licensed estheticians, or other specialists, we can offer genuine, brand-name products you may need.
 With Medica Depot, we prioritize serving you better to improve the patient’s quality of life.

 Evenity (romosozumab-aqqg) is a sclerostin inhibitor approved to treat osteoporosis in postmenopausal women who are at high risk for fractures.
-The prescription medication from Amgen has an indication for postmenopausal women with osteoporosis who have a history of fragility fractures, multiple risk factors for fractures, or who have not responded well to or cannot tolerate other treatments.
+The prescription medicine from Amgen has an indication for women with postmenopausal osteoporosis who have a history of fragility fractures, multiple risk factors for bone fractures, or who have not responded well to or cannot tolerate other treatments.

-Furthermore, before starting Evenity, it is crucial to correct any pre-existing hypocalcemia, as the medication is contraindicated in patients with low serum calcium levels or any known hypersensitivity to romosozumab or its components.
-Practitioners should conduct a thorough evaluation of the patient’s medical history to avoid these complications.
+Furthermore, before starting Evenity, it is crucial to correct any pre-existing hypocalcemia.
+According to the medication guide, the important information includes Evenity’s contraindications in patients with low serum calcium levels or any known hypersensitivity to romosozumab or its components.
+Healthcare providers should conduct a thorough evaluation of the patient’s medical history to avoid these complications.

-Additionally, the prescribing information also warns of an increased risk of major adverse cardiac events, such as myocardial infarction, stroke, and cardiovascular death.
-Providers must carefully assess each patient’s cardiovascular risk factors and ensure close monitoring during treatment.
+Additionally, the prescribing information’s important safety section also warns of an increased risk of major adverse cardiac events, such as myocardial infarction (heart attack), stroke, and cardiovascular death.
+A doctor must carefully assess each patient’s cardiovascular risk factors and ensure close monitoring during treatment.
 Other warnings include:

 • Hypersensitivity Reactions